-- Councils need to involve communities more in planning services and demonstrate how such engagement is used to improve outcomes. - Most of this year's BVAR councils have been slow to progress aspects of the Community Empowerment (Scotland) Act. - Five of the seven Year 3 BVAR councils had not published locality plans for all the priority areas they identified.
+- Councils need to involve communities more in planning services and demonstrate how such engagement improves outcomes for local people. - Most of this year's BVAR councils have been slow to progress aspects of the Community Empowerment (Scotland) Act. - Five of the seven councils undergoing a BVAR in 2019/20 had not published locality plans for all the priority areas they identified.

-Reporting councils' performance in a way that enhances accountability to citizens and communities, helping them contribute better to the delivery of improved outcomes.
+Reporting councils' performance in a way that enhances accountability to citizens and communities, helping them contribute better to the delivery of improved outcomes

-- Many councils need a more systematic approach to self-evaluation. - Many councils need to improve how they report on the performance of local services to the public.
+- Many councils need to use self-evaluation more systematically to understand where they need to improve as organisations. - Many councils need to improve how they report the performance of local services to the public.